 - Members of academic honor societies are also eligible to wear their designated stole, cord, or sash.
 Students possessing several such adornments should choose one.

-Seating is on a "first-come-first-served" basis.
+Seating will be assigned at random, with an assigned seat per ticket.
 The graduates should be sure to give tickets to their guests before the doors open.
 Graduates can arrange to have the tickets held at the Information Table near the Cheel Campus Center's first-floor Kodak Lounge for their guests if they can't deliver them personally.

 No one without a ticket will be admitted prior to the start of the exercises.
 Graduates should explain the ticket policy to their families and plan accordingly.